AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 <ins> Constructor </ins>

-The DateTime constructor takes in a string representation of date & time in the `dd-MM-YYYY HHmm` form and parse it into a LocalDateTime instance from *java.time* and stores it under the *dateTime* field.
+The DateTime constructor takes in a string representation of date & time in the `DD-MM-YYYY HHMM` form and parse it into a LocalDateTime instance from *java.time* and stores it under the *dateTime* field.

 Invalid string date & time inputs to the constructor will trigger exceptions.
 The exceptions and triggering conditions are as follows:

-- `INVALID_TIME_FORMAT`: String input representing date & time is not in the `dd-MM-YYYY HHmm` format.
+- `INVALID_TIME_FORMAT`: String input representing date & time is not in the `DD-MM-YYYY HHMM` format.
 - `INVALID_TIME_INPUT`: String input is representing a future date & time.
 This is not permitted in the LongAh system considering real-life practicability.

 <ins> Methods </ins>

-- *getDateTime*: Getter method to get the dateTime field of the current instance.
-Currently used within the class only.
 - *isBefore*: Determines whether an input DateTime object has a dateTime field that is before that of the current instance.
 - *isAfter*: Determines whether an input DateTime object has a dateTime field that is after that of the current